InfraAsCodeDemo/terraform-azure-simplevm/README.md

 # terraform-azure-simplevm

+## Terraform module

-Terraform module exposing a VM creation using terraform, uses the template for its contents
+Exposes a VM creation using terraform, uses the template from https://github.com/InfraAsCodeDemo/azure-compute-vm for the template content